Dynamic Reconfiguration of Mission Parameters in Underwater Human-Robot Collaboration: Methodology

 \subsection{Hand Gesture Recognition and Instruction Generation}

-Any human-robot communication method must be able to recognize individual tokens robustly, independent of the modality used (\emph{e.g.}, aural, tactile or visual).
-In the proposed framework, the challenges lie in segmenting the hand gestures from the camera image, accurate recognition of hand gestures, and then mapping the gestures to instructions.
-Fig.~\ref{Proc} illustrates the overall process, and the implementation details of each computational component of our framework is described in the following sections.
+Any human-robot communication language must be able to recognize individual tokens robustly, independent of the modality used (\emph{e.g.}, aural, tactile or visual).
+In the proposed framework, the challenges lie in segmenting the hand gestures from the camera image, accurately recognizing the hand gestures, and then mapping the gestures to instructions.
+Fig.~\ref{Proc} illustrates the overall process, and the implementation details of each computational component of our framework are described in the following sections.